quantumde1/heaven-example/documentation/lua_api.md

 Next functions are available:

-WARNING: max count of loaded backgrounds is 5, same as max.count of characters on-screen.

 ```stopDraw2Dtexture()``` - no need in argument, simple stopping render of 2d image

 ```unload2Dtexture(counter integer from load2Dtexture)``` - unload image from RAM